The most interesting facts about Burundi, from a man-eating crocodile called Gustave to a tragic history of genocide and war.

 12. Lake Tanganyika is the world’s longest freshwater lake, the second-deepest and the second-largest in volume.
 It is also the second-largest of the African Great Lakes after Lake Victoria.

-13. Burundi is one of the world’s worst countries for internet access.
-Just 3% of the population has access to the internet.
+13. Burundi is one of the world’s worst countries for internet access and has some of the slowest speeds, averaging 6.04 Mbps.

 14. Burundi officially has two capital cities.
 In 2019, parliament decided to make Gitega the political capital of the country while Bujumbura would remain its economic capital.